codex-team/editor.js/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea of how to improve Editor.js
+about: Suggest an idea to improve Editor.js
 title: "\U0001F4A1"
 labels: feature
 assignees: ''